B2B Lead Generation Glossary

 Pipeline Coverage Ratio = Total Pipeline Value ÷ Revenue Target

-You need three to five times pipeline coverage to hit revenue targets, accounting for deal slippage and loss rates.
-The ratio provides early warning of revenue shortfalls and indicates whether current pipeline generation is sufficient.
-Insufficient pipeline coverage signals the need for increased lead generation or improved conversion rates before you miss your forecast.
+Three to five times pipeline coverage is what you need to hit revenue targets, once you account for deal slippage and loss rates.
+Miss that band and you get early warning of revenue shortfalls before they become a crisis, which is exactly the point of tracking it.
+Insufficient pipeline coverage signals the need for increased lead generation or improved conversion rates, and it signals that before you miss your forecast rather than after.

 Related Terms: